pavansai444/Readers-Writers-Starve-Free-Solution/README.md

     }
 };
 ```
+A process enters this queue if it is waiting for its turn or resouces(semaphores).The processes that do not wait for other resouces(semaphores) don't enter this queue.
 when a process is inserted into this queue it is initialized with *blocked* as its default state. when popped out of the queue it becomes *active*.
 These are being used instead of syscalls block() and wake().

 ### Process_Node